MarkSpurgeon/GENIE3-on-DREAM4/README.md

 **DREAM4 Data link:** http://dreamchallenges.org/project/dream4-in-silico-network-challenge/

 *In Progress* **(4)** Improving algorithm by accounting for indirect associations that may lead to spurious detections

+## Running the Algorithm

+R scripts are provided for both the original and new implementation of GENIE3.
+Just make sure that you change the "directory" object to match the directory where the data files are located.
+After that the script should run and save results files to the same directory.

+**genie3_original.R** Original implementation, directly from the creator **genie3_spurgeon.R** New implementation

+## Results